-Your 4th of July entertaining just got cooler with these eco-friendly products, recipes, and party tips.
+Your long weekend entertaining just got cooler with these eco-friendly products, recipes, and party tips.

-What better way to get into the Fourth of July spirit than with entertaining tips straight from our nation’s capital?
-Mekdim Yemane, director of sales and marketing at The Melrose Hotel in Washington, D.C., shows her patriotic stripes with colorful décor ideas and playful American pastimes, while Executive Chef Nate Lindsay of the hotel’s Jardenea restaurant dishes on a mouth-watering salad and a frosty cocktail to refresh your guests’ palates this summer.
+What better way to get into the end-of-the-summer spirit than with entertaining tips straight from our nation’s capital?
+Mekdim Yemane, director of sales and marketing at The Melrose Hotel in Washington, D.C., showcases her entertaining with colorful décor ideas and playful American pastimes, while Executive Chef Nate Lindsay of the hotel’s Jardenea restaurant dishes on a mouth-watering salad and a frosty cocktail to refresh your guests’ palates.
 Pair these with an eco-friendly tablescape and you’ve got yourself a party.
-Now, for the fireworks.

 Play some outdoor games